EmilSroka/CoNDeT/docs/documentation.md

 Main objective of this project was creation of light JavaScript library without using any frameworks that would allow users to freely visualize and edit CoNDeT table.
 Library should allow to save current visualization state to JSON file and load JSON file from user device.

-#### 2 Reults
+#### 2 Results

-##### 2.1 Achived Result
+##### 2.1 Achieved Result
 Library is fully functional with ways to improve.
-During development we were able to complete all necesarry basic requirements.
+During development, we were able to complete all necesarry basic requirements.
 Visualized CoNDeT table have all of ellements visable and can be moved freely during visualization.
 When edit mode is active user has avalible large selection of edit options:
  1. Adding  rows and columns
  2. Removing rows and columns
  3. Modifying cells and table properties